apiotrowski255/website/content/about.md

 I think they went on to find nothing.
 No explanation.
 I think there were fears that i was Autistic or had a Disability.
 I am glad to announce that i turned out fine.
 I am very happy for myself and my family.

 I wonder if i should do a "character stats" page for myself?
+Something similar to Cyberpunk character stats?
+Or Elden Ring?
 - Body (Strength)
+My weight: 100KG
+My Height: 180cm ?
+Max DeadLift: 80KG
+Max brench press: 60KG

+Yoga: Postures i can do:
+Touch toes?
+(Hopefully one day but not right now (22nd of Dec))

 - Reflexes
+BBJ?
+Karate, Muay Thai.
+Floro knife defense.

 - Technical Ability (Which in today's world is the same as Intelligence?)
+CCNA
+RHSCA (Not today, but aiming for it.)

 h1[Cool]